DENVER – Firefighters have made some progress toward containing wildfires that have burned hundreds of thousands of acres across Colorado.

 The Lake Christine Fire is burning approximately one mile northwest of Basalt, Colorado.
 So far, three homes have been destroyed by the blaze.

-Felony warrants have been issued for two people accused of starting the fire.
+Two people have turned themselves in in connection to starting the fire.
 The pair, who had originally been issued summons on fourth-degree arson charges, were shooting tracer rounds at a gun range outside of Basalt when the fire started.

 Size: 107,967 acres